paul-hammant/tbd/content/branch-for-release/index.md

 ### Directionality of cherry-pick

-This one is controversial even within teams practicing everything else about Trunk Based Development: you should not fix bugs on the release in the expectation of cherry-picking them back to the trunk, in case you forget to do that.
+This one is controversial even within teams practicing everything else about Trunk-Based Development: you should not fix bugs on the release in the expectation of cherry-picking them back to the trunk, in case you forget to do that.
 Forgetting means a regression in production some weeks later (and someone getting fired).
 It can happen if things are being fixed in the night by a tired develop who wants to get back to bed.